internetarchive/iari/README.development.md

 None

-# Installation
+# Deployment

+IARI utilizes Docker, using Dockerfile and docker-compse.yml files to define the build and deploy process

 Clone the git repo:

 `$ git clone https://github.com/internetarchive/iari.git && cd iari`

-We recommend checking out the latest release before proceeding.
+It is recommended to check out the latest release before proceeding.

 ## Requirements